jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-02.md

 "He didn't.
 That came from Sophia."

-"Actually," Michael said, pulling out another document, "Ethan's eighth-grade career assessmentfour years ago, two years before reconnecting with Sophialisted his top career interest as 'engineer or physicist.'
+"Actually," Michael said, pulling out another document, "Ethan's eighth-grade career assessment—four years ago, two years before reconnecting with Sophia—listed his top career interest as 'engineer or physicist.'
 Were you aware of that?"

 Robert's jaw tightened.
 "He was thirteen.
 Kids change their minds."